graalvm/workshops/native-image/non-fungible-verses/README.md

 Click *Database Users*.
 Create a new user.
 In the _.bashrc_ file of the compute VM, set `$ORDS_USER` and `$ORDS_PASSWORD` to the username and password of the user you have created.

-Log out of "Database Actions", and back in as the user you just created.
+Log out of *Database Actions*, and then log in as the user you just created.

 Click on JSON.
 Create a collection.
 In the `.bashrc` file of the compute VM, set `$JSON_COLLECTION_NAME` to the name of the collection you just created.